Judo at the 2004 Summer Paralympics

-Judo in the 2004 Summer Paralympics was competed by blind or vision-impaired judokas.
+Para Judo in the 2004 Summer Paralympics was competed by blind or vision-impaired judokas.
 The only classification was by body weight.
 The contests were staged in the Ano Liossia Olympic Hall.

 Participating countries

 Medal table

 The competition winner of the men's 60kg class, Sergio Arturo Perez (Cuba), received a warning and reprimand and lost his results and his gold medal after testing positive for the prohibited anti-inflammatory drug prednisolone.